Groups 14 or More Days

 See the Frederiksen Court Apartments and Community Center on a campus map or the layout (this link coming soon) of a typical Frederiksen Court Apartment (there are various configurations).

-The rooms are air-conditioned and furnished as follows: a desk, chair, and wastebasket for each resident; an XL twin-sized (single) bed (most of which will be lofted) and mattress for each resident; a chest of drawers, closet, and window coverings.
+The rooms are air-conditioned and furnished as follows: a desk, chair, and wastebasket for each resident; a twin-sized (single) bed (most of which will be lofted) and mattress for each resident; a chest of drawers, closet, and window coverings.
 Telephone lines are not active in resident rooms.
 Hallway and exterior building telephones will be active for emergency and local calls; long-distance calls require a calling card.
 Rooms have basic and expanded basic cable service (televisions are not supplied).
 Residents provide their own study lamps, bed linens (for 36” x 80” XL twin-sized mattress), pillows, blankets, bedspreads, towels, washcloths, toilet paper, cleaning supplies, garbage bags, and ethernet cable (if desired).
 Custodial service is not provided in the suites.